rickijen/azureiotoperations-elastel-zephyr/README.md

 ## Conclusion

-As mentioned in the beginning of tutorial, the scenario is a very common method of establishing data communication between IIoT sensors and the cloud via an IIoT Gateway.
+As mentioned in the beginning of tutorial, this scenario is a very common method of establishing data communication between IIoT sensors and the cloud via an IIoT Gateway.
+Be aware that you do have the option to establish MQTT session over TLS end-to-end: from MCU device to IIoT Gateway and finally AIO MQTT.
+But we also need to consider the MCU devices are typically resource-constrained, therefore performing crypto operations on MCU devices will increase the binary footprint and impact performance.
+In this tutorial, we opted to only secure the MQTT bridge between gateway and AIO, but do discuss with your team to decide the trade-off for your project.

 ## Resources